I60R/page/README.md

                                  to <query-lines>]
     -f                           Cursor follows content of output buffer as it appears instead of keeping top position (like `tail -f`)
-    -F                           Cursor follows content of output and <FIlE> buffers as it appears instead of keeping top position
+    -F                           Cursor follows content of output and <FILE> buffers as it appears instead of keeping top position
     -t <filetype>                Set filetype on output buffer (to enable syntax highlighting) [pager: default; not works with text echoed by -O]